-One question I often get asked; “Do you have dairy in your diet?”
+One questions I often get asked; “Do you have dairy in your diet?”

 Here are my views and a little more in depth information regarding dairy.